1957 VPI Gobblers football team

-The 1957 VPI Gobblers football team represented the Virginia Polytechnic Institute in the 1957 NCAA University Division football season.
+The 1957 VPI Gobblers football team represented the Virginia Polytechnic Institute or VPI (now known as Virginia Polytechnic Institute and State University or Virginia Tech) as a member of the Southern Conference (SoCon) during the 1957 college football season.
+Led by seventh-year head coach Frank Moseley the Gobblers compiled an overall record of 4–6 with a mark of 1–3 in conference play, and finished eighth in the SoCon.
+VPI played home games at Miles Stadium in Blacksburg, Virginia.

 Schedule

-Players
+Roster

 The following players were members of the 1957 football team according to the roster published in the 1958 edition of The Bugle, the Virginia Tech yearbook.

-Coaching Staff
+Coaching staff

 The following coaches were members of the 1957 football team according to the roster published in the 1958 edition of The Bugle.